StevenACZ/StevenACZ/README.md

 <!-- About me -->
 <p>
-Hello, my name is Steven Coaila, I am 18 years old and I am a front end developer.
+Hello, my name is Steven.
+I am a Front end developer.
 My hobbies are writing maintainable code and creating challenging projects, I like everything related to user interface, programming and creating products with a great user experience. 😊👌
 </p>

 <!-- Personal Stuffs -->
 <h3> Talking about personal stuffs:</h3>

-- 👨🏽‍💻 I’m currently working on something cool 😉

-- 🌱 I’m currently learning Full stack development at Codeable bootcamp

 - 📝 I like team work